CognitionIsKey/OpenBCI_Python_apps/CCA_Live_OpenBCI_Ganglion/Readme.md

 - Correlation for every stimuli is easier to access.
 - Some minor fixing.
 - Some new bugs to fix.

+**Current Version**  cca_live_run.py 0.2.2 *unstable/WIP*

+- (better) Multi stimuli support!
+- Run as script.
+- Major rebuild in parser class.
+- Major rebuild in CCA class.
+- Correlation for every stimuli is easier to access.
+- Now sample object has data from all ref signals, and all corelation values.
+- Some minor fixing.
+- Some new bugs to fix.

 # TODO: